jonesandy/fizzbuzz/README.md

 # FizzBuzz

 Repo for the Makers Academy pair programming excercise.
-Introduction to Test Driven Development and using RSpec.
+Introduction to Test Driven Development using RSpec.

 ## Dependancies